NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/classification/refl-h5-xarray/make_classification_training_data.md

 <iframe width="640" height="360" src="//www.youtube.com/watch?v=Weru3hJbwTs&t=3s" frameborder="0" allowfullscreen></iframe>

-- Refer to the <a href="https://data.neonscience.org/api/v0/documents/NEON_vegStructure_userGuide_vE?inline=true" target=_blank>Vegetation Structure User Guide</a> for more details on this data product, and to better understand the data quality flags, the sampling.
+- Refer to the <a href="https://data.neonscience.org/api/v0/documents/NEON_vegStructure_userGuide_vE?inline=true" target=_blank>Vegetation Structure User Guide</a> for more details on this data product, and to better understand the data quality flags.

 **Disclaimer**: this notebook is intended to provide an example of how to create an initial training data set for pairing with remote sensing data, and to conduct some exploratory analysis of the vegetation structure data.
 This does not incorporate outlier detection and removal, or comprehensive pre-processing steps.
 As part of creating a machine learning model, it is important to assess the training data quality and look for outliers or other potential data quality issues which may impact model results.